whitneyit/ssh/README.md

 file into the `~/.ssh` folder, creating it if it does not already exist.
 Next it will set the permission of the folder accordinly.

+Once that is complete it will add a file to `/usr/local/bin` called `ssh-config`.
+This file allows you to run the `setup` from anywhere within the OS so long as the `/usr/local/bin` folder has been added to your path.
+If the folder cannot be found one will be created for you.

 Also, if you have [vagrant](https://www.vagrantup.com) installed, it will set the permissions of the `insecure_private_key` that ships with vagrant.